croxton/Multiplaya/README.md

 ## Description

 Extends the Playa module to allow retrieval of parent/child relationships for multiple entry ids.
+Specifically, you can add multiple entry ids to the entry_id parameter.

 ## Installation